zanettanorris/Product-Inventory-Lab/instructions/section-04.md

 1. Set up some values to be used later
 2. We use a *try with resources* block to create a new BufferedReader and catch any exceptions that can occur.
 If there are problems retrieving the file, the catch block with handle exception
 3. Begin setting the state of the service by reading in the first line.
 If you remember the first line represents the nextId value.
 4. For every line read in from the CSV file, the program with split the string values by a ','.
-Then parsed into the proper data type if neccessary.
+Then parsed into the proper data type if necessary.
-5. Finally create a new item using the CSV data to set the initial state and add it to the inventory
+5. Finally create a new item using the CSV data to set the initial state and add it to the inventory.

 ## Conclusion

 In this section we identified the need to be able to persist our data in order to have save meaningful data over time.
 We used a utility class to help write and save the data to a CSV file.
 Because Comma Seperated Values are a common data format we have the ability to use this file in a number of different ways.
 This file a can later be imported back into the program as we did earlier, or even used by other programs and systems if needed.

 This is pretty cool stuff we are embarking on.
 But can I get better, I think so!
 CSV files are great but have a few draw backs.
-One of these draw backs is readablility, and being able to directly edit and understand larger sets of data.
+One of these draw backs is readability, and being able to directly edit and understand larger sets of data.
 This is were CSV as some limitations, we are going to look an alternative that helps remedy this.